 A lot of terrific cruise lines sail Alaska between May and September, but the two mainstays are Holland America and Princess Cruises.
 Royal Caribbean cruises and Celebrity Cruises also offer some fabulous itinerary options.
 You will also find in addition to cruises, these cruise lines also offer land/cruise tour packages so you can see some sights on land, like Denali National Park, before or after your cruise.
 Contact us for more information on Alaska cruise tours.
 While these four cruise lines offer numerous Alaskan itineraries, there are so many more that cruise the icy straits.
 Check out Carnival Cruises, Disney Cruises, or Norwegian Cruises.
 Plus, for a little bit of luxury, why not peruse Azamara cruises (starting from 2019), Oceania cruises, Regent Seven Seas, Seabourn cruises or Silversea cruises.

-You’ll find a variety of 7, 10, and 14 night or longer voyages that call on Alaskan ports, the most popular and abundant being cruises from Vancouver, however you will also find cruises from Seattle, Los Angeles or even San Francisco to Alaska.
+You’ll find a variety of seven, ten, and 14 night or longer voyages that call on Alaskan ports, the most popular and abundant being cruises from Vancouver, however you will also find cruises from Seattle, Los Angeles or even San Francisco to Alaska.
 To see a little bit more of the Alaskan coastline you can also embark on one way cruises from Anchorage or one way cruises from Seward (or cruise one way into Anchorage or Seward).
 There are budget and luxury options plus itineraries for families and expedition-style cruises for those that want a more active adventure to see the area’s wildlife.
 No matter the desires, there is an Alaska cruise itinerary to suit every travellers needs.

 Inside Passage Itineraries: Alaska’s Inside Passage is a magical place to cruise.
 Your ship will thread its way through calm waters between a patchwork of islands that span southeast Alaska in the United States through western British Columbia in Canada.
 Itineraries avoid the open ocean so it’s incredibly rare for anyone to suffer from seasickness.
 You’ll visit small communities, hike through national parks, and visit massive glaciers.
 Voyages are usually seven-night round trips out of either Seattle or Vancouver.
 View Inside Passage cruises.